How Long Do Running Shoes Last?

 If you keep track of the miles you run in each pair, most high-quality running shoes should last between 300 and 500 miles—about four to six months for someone who runs 20 miles per week.
 That number is lower for race-day shoes, which are designed to be lighter and faster, and typically use less materials to keep you light on your feet.

 Top running shoe brands recommend those intervals based on when the materials start to deteriorate, even if signs of wear and tear aren’t easily visible.
-But even when your shoes are toast, they're not totally useless: You can use them to do yard work or find ways to recycle your old shoes.
+But even when your shoes are toast, you don't have to throw away your favorite pair: You can use them to do yard work or find ways to recycle your old shoes.

 So, if your sneakers are creeping up in miles, it might be time to shop for the best running shoes.